VANatHeritage/ConsVision_WtrshdImpactModel/README.md

 **WtrshdImpact_Functions.py** - Contains functions specific to this model

-**WtrshdImpact_Workflow.py** - Contains data path specifications and series of function calls in the order needed to produce the model.
+**WtrshdImpact_Workflow.py** - Contains data path specifications and a series of function calls in the order needed to produce the model.
 Intended to be edited by the user with specific data paths as needed.